Kiryuumaru/DisposableHelpers/README.md

 # DisposableHelpers

-Disposable helpers for IDisposable and IAsyncDisposable.
+Disposable helpers for IDisposable and IAsyncDisposable with source generators.
 Also capable of both anonymous disposable and anonymous async disposable.

 **NuGets**